charlottearticus/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Interactive environment to explore bikeshare data from Washington, Chicago and New York City
+Interactive python environment to explore bikeshare data from Washington, Chicago and New York City

+* provides descriptive statistics on bikeshare usage
+* allows user to filter by city, day and month

 ### Files used
 bikeshare.py